thevuong/next15-filterlist/STEPS.md

 ## Cache() getCategoriesMap in categories.ts

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
-Show console logs 2x.
+Show terminal logs 2x.
 - We can deduplicate this since it's running in the same render.
 - Add cache() higher order React 19 function to getCategoriesMap in categories.ts.
 Now it's only run once.
-Show console logs 1x.
+Show terminal logs 1x.
 - The load time is actually reduced by 500ms because the TaskSummary and the CategoryFilter are using the same return value of getCategoriesMap.

-This means that can keep using our common pattern of fetching data inside components, similar to how we would use for example tanstack query in a client side app.
+- This means that can keep using our common pattern of fetching data inside components, similar to how we would use for example tanstack query in a client side app.

 ## Turn on staleTimes in next.config.js

 - Every time we click a tab, filter, or search, we are rerunning the page.tsx table on the server, with the data fetch.
-We can cache this.
+We can cache this, my data doesnt need to be that fresh.
 - Cache the rsc payload for the route page.tsx (table) by turning on staleTimes in next.config.js.
 This is a Next.js 15 feature.
 - Show the result.
 Click the same twice.